 Wow your guests at your next BBQ with these pork and pineapple skewers.
 The combination of pork and pineapple is always a perfect one, but the addition of this sriracha-cashew sauce takes it to another level!

 Sriracha and cashew butter are a match made in heaven.
 Pork and pineapple are also a match made in heaven.
 I decided to put all four of them together and see what happened.
 Results ?
 Heaven.
 Shocking, I know.

-Let’s get back to what we’re really here for – the food.
-(This is really why I am typically anywhere.)
 This sauce has a few ingredients.
 But like any sauce, it’s totally worth it.
 Because sauce is king, always.
 Honestly, the most time you’ll spend on this meal will probably be just stabbing all the ingredients onto the skewers, which I found to be kind of therapeutic in a weird way.
 Never claimed to be normal.

 Pork and pineapple go together like peas and carrots, except way better, and with way more protein.
 Or like peanut butter and jelly, except without the bread.
 And what is pb & j without bread, really?
 Nothing, I would argue.
 The first time I made these, I didn’t include the red onion.
 One of my favorite salsas is a pineapple and red onion salsa, and I decided on the second run to add in some red onion and see how it went, and I’m here to report they are a keeper!

 Feel free to get creative.
 Add whatever veggies you’d like!